vividvilla/ezhil/README.md

 ## Disable Disqus

-You can disable Disqus from contents selectively or for all contents with certain content type.
+You can disable Disqus site wide if you don't set `DisqusShortname` param in config.
+You can also disable Disqus from contents selectively or for all contents with certain content type.
 Use content field `disqus` to disable Disqus from certain contents.

 ```md
 ---